 Before you begin the macOS Big Sur download, ensure you have enough space.
 The VMDK format for the macOS Big Sur download is one of the most significant releases to date.
 The macOS Big Sur download is exactly 12,653,568 KB (over 12GB).
 If you do not have enough disk space available right now, you can try saving a copy of it to a cloud platform like Google Drive or Mega.
 All links below have been tested and do not contain any viruses, malware, or anything fishy.

 You can get the macOS Big Sur image file downloaded directly from Apple.
 The only issue is that it’s been released in DMG format.
-So, to use it in a virtualized setting, it must be converted using a tool, like Ampare, if you want a VMDK image.
-To save you from all the trouble and energy, we have operated with others to get the conversion performed and uploaded for effortless access.
+So, to use it in a virtualized setting, it must be converted with a tool like Ampare to create a VMDK image.
+To save you the trouble and energy, we have worked with others to have the conversion performed and uploaded for easy access.

 There are different cloud hosts for each macOS Big Sur download.
-Depending on the nation you are in or your internet connection, you may notice one of the services more reliable than another.
+Depending on the country you are in or your internet connection, you may notice that one service is more reliable than another.

 Please Note: All image files are created only for educational purposes.
 We do not take responsibility for any misuse.